rundeck/docs/en/administration/configuration/plugins/index.md

 in your network, copy a file to a remote server, store and stream logs, or talk to a user directory.

-See the [Plugin Developer Guide](../../../developer/index.html) if you are interested in creating one of your own plugins.
+See the [[page:developer/index.md]] if you are interested in creating one of your own plugins.